alexandergerber/courses-tsa/chapter2.md

 - $m _t$ is the trend component
 - $s _t$ is the seasonal component
-- $X _t$ is the random component
+- $X _t$ is the random component.

 We start by assuming that the seasonal pattern is simply repeating without any change, i.e. $s _t = s _{t+d}$, where $d$ is the length of one cycle.

-Furthermore we assume a linear time trend.
+Furthermore, we assume a linear time trend.

 In practice it is unlikely to find a time series for which these assumptions hold.
 However, for some parts of a time series this might be true.

 `@instructions`
-- Produce from `con_supply` a **monthly** time series of class `ts` beginning at January 2010 until the end of the downloaded series.
+- Produce a **monthly** time series of class `ts` from `con_supply`  beginning at January 2010 until the end of the downloaded series.
 Assign the result to the variable `con_supply2010`.
 - Plot `con_supply2010` to see whether the above stated assumptions approximately hold.

 `@hint`